First Pavlov State Medical University of St. Petersburg: History

-The University has changed names several times since then: It became known as The First Medical Institute of Leningrad in 1924.
-In 1936, the institute was renamed in honor of Nobel Prize winner Ivan Pavlov.
-In 1994, the institute was reorganized as a medical university.
+The University has changed names several times since then.
+It became the Women’s Medical Institute of St. Petersburg in 1918 and renamed as First Medical Institute of Leningrad in 1924.
+It was again renamed in 1936, in honour of Nobel Prize winner Ivan Pavlov.

+In 1994 the institute was upgraded to a medical university and inaugurated as Pavlov Saint Petersburg State Medical University..

-In the 1930s, the Institute of Chemistry and Pharmacy and the Institute of Pediatrics were spun off as independent institutions.
-In the 1990s, a number of departments evolved into research institutes.
+During the interwar years, the Institute of Chemistry and Pharmacy, and Institute of Pediatrics were established as independent units.